abdullah578/budget-app/README.md

 # Budgety
-Budgety is a single page web application that helps users manage their income and expenses.
-This application was built using HTML5 CSS3 and ES5.
+Budgety is a web application built using HTML5 CSS3 and ES5 that helps users manage their income and expenses.
 ## User Interface

 ![Home Page](/ui.png)